zain-x/container/mdContainer/js/Labs/Lab04.md

      - Meal price
      - Meal image

-   - A table or list below the form that displays all the orders added by the user.
+   - A table ( search for it ) or list below the form that displays all the orders added by the user.

 3. **Footer**: Add your name and the current year.